UK Legal requirements for food and drink labelling

-For prepacked food and drink labelling, there are the following minimum legal requirements, regarding labels.
-These can be applied to products or in documents that accompany the consignment, in no particular order.
-Some of these are required to be on the front of the packaging, and others must be grouped together in the same “field of view”.
-There are also requirements regarding the size of font that must be used for certain elements.
-If in doubt, speak to your local Primary Authority or Trading Standards department:
+For prepacked food and drink labelling in the UK, there are the following minimum legal requirements.
+These can be applied to products or in documents that accompany the consignment.
+They are in no particular order.
+Some of these are required to be on the front of the packaging.
+There are also requirements regarding the size of font that must be used for certain information, such as weights and the text of the mandatory information.

 - Legal name of the product.

-- Ingredients declaration in descending order and highlighting any allergens, as listed in EU Regulation 1169/2011, as well as a QUID declaration.
+- Ingredients declaration in descending order , as well as a QUID declaration.
 (Quantitative Ingredients Declaration)

 - Any warnings about specific ingredients, including novel ingredients such as chia seeds